ioanaghergu/BookstoreManagementSystem/README.md

 2. Books management
     -[] Add, update, remove books from the bookstore's catalog -[] List all books
-    -[] Search books by title, author, genre or rating -[] Manage inventory levels
+    -[] Search books by title, author or average rating -[] Manage inventory levels
 3. Employees management
     -[] Add, update, remove employees from the system